donmccurdy/glTF-Transform/docs/CLI_HELP.md

     inspect                              🔎 Inspect the contents of the model
     validate                             🔎 Validate the model against the glTF spec
-    copy                                 📦 Copies the model with minimal changes
+    copy                                 📦 Copy the model with minimal changes
-    merge                                📦 Merges two or more models into one
+    merge                                📦 Merge two or more models into one
-    partition                            📦 Partitions mesh data into separate .bin files
+    partition                            📦 Partition mesh data into separate .bin files
-    ao                                   ✨ Bakes per-vertex ambient occlusion
+    ao                                   ✨ Bake per-vertex ambient occlusion
-    unlit                                ✨ Converts materials to an unlit model
+    unlit                                ✨ Convert materials to an unlit model
-    dedup                                ⏩ Deduplicates accessors and textures
+    dedup                                ⏩ Deduplicate accessors and textures
     gzip                                 ⏩ Compress the model with gzip
     etc1s                                ⏩ Compress textures with KTX + Basis ETC1S
     uastc                                ⏩ Compress textures with KTX + Basis UASTC